gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/detecting-flu-epidemics-via-search-engine-query-data.md

 We would like to estimate influenza-like illness (ILI) activity using Google web search logs.
 Fortunately, one can easily access this data online:

-ILI Data - The [CDC](http://www.cdc.gov/flu/weekly/fluactivitysurv.htm) publishes on its website the official regional and state-level percentage of patient visits to healthcare providers for ILI purposes on a weekly basis.
+ILI Data - The {{% resource_link "cc460fc7-7168-4735-8336-b8d7c7f06620" "CDC" %}} publishes on its website the official regional and state-level percentage of patient visits to healthcare providers for ILI purposes on a weekly basis.

-Google Search Queries - [Google Trends](http://www.google.com/trends/) allows public retrieval of weekly counts for every query searched by users around the world.
+Google Search Queries - {{% resource_link "84a2aad6-6835-41b7-997e-a262354beb37" "Google Trends" %}} allows public retrieval of weekly counts for every query searched by users around the world.
 For each location, the counts are normalized by dividing the count for each query in a particular week by the total number of online search queries submitted in that location during the week.
 Then, the values are adjusted to be between 0 and 1.

-The csv file [FluTrain (CSV)](./resolveuid/0148593d1ffa6dfdc89b468c796b52f3) aggregates this data from January 1, 2004 until December 31, 2011 as follows:
+The csv file {{% resource_link "0148593d-1ffa-6dfd-c89b-468c796b52f3" "FluTrain (CSV)" %}} aggregates this data from January 1, 2004 until December 31, 2011 as follows:

 "Week" - The range of dates represented by this observation, in year/month/day format.